The Woman Who Vanished in Plain Sight - Some Vanishings Don’t Require Running Away.

 The manager shrugged.
 “She was an ex-employee.
 We assumed she moved on.”

-She spoke to neighbours.
-Most had no memory of Anika.
+Neighbours had no memory of her.
 One elderly woman recalled hearing crying through the walls — once — then silence.

 “She was like wallpaper,” the woman said.
 “Always there, until she wasn’t.”